artur-ciocanu/launch.en/help/extension-reference/web/core-extension/overview.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-The Core extension is the default extension released with tags in Adobe Experience Platform.
+The Core tag extension is the default extension released with Adobe Experience Platform.

 This document provides information regarding the options available when using the Core extension to build a rule.